 7. Acorn Art

-Why we love this craft: Here’s a sparkly departure from your typical fall leaf or pumpkin crafts.
-The author even shows three methods to paint acorns, so you can leaf, laugh, love any way you want.
+Why we love this craft: It’s a sparkly departure from your typical fall leaf or pumpkin crafts.
+You even have three painting methods to choose from, so you can “leaf, laugh, love” any way you please.

 8. Cheese Grater Centerpiece